-Masculinizing hormone therapy includes medications that will reduce the level of estrogen (or estradiol) and increase testosterone to allow masculinizing changes to occur.
+Masculinizing hormone therapy includes medications that will increase testosterone levels in your body to cause masculinizing changes to occur.
 It is important to let your provider know if you take any other prescribed medications or over-the-counter supplements as these may interfere with masculinizing medications.

 Testosterone can be given in many ways.
-The most common include: injection or through topical gels or patches.
-It is important to let you provider know if you have a history of cancer (particularly breast or ovarian), heart disease or stroke, liver disease or you smoke.
+The most common include: injections or topical gels and patches.
+It is important to let you provider know your entire medical history such as heart disease and cancers if any.

-Other possible risks related to testosterone therapy include:
+Other possible concerns sometimes related to testosterone therapy include:

-Below we have provided a general expected timeline for physical changes.
+Below we have provided a list of common physical changes.
+Changes may be noticeable in 1 to 6 months and will continue throughout life.
 It is important to know that everyone is different.
-Things that will not change include height and breast size.
+Things that will not change include height.

 Your provider will recommend that you regularly come for follow up care after these hormones have started.
 Follow up visits may include physical examinations, measurement of hormone levels and sometime other testing depending on your age and medical problems.
 Other tests may include a bone density, mammogram, pelvic exam and/or pap smear, sexually transmitted infection (STI) screen and follow up of blood sugar and cholesterol.